blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 We refer to (`dsid`,`dsid-schema`) pairs as Data Subject Identities.

-A Rights Request MAY include several (`dsid`,`dsid-schema`) pairs that refer to the same user, in order to facilitate the interoperability of Rights Requests across systems.
+A Privacy Request MAY include several (`dsid`,`dsid-schema`) pairs that refer to the same user, in order to facilitate the interoperability of Privacy Requests across systems.

 #### Data Subject ID Schemas